alexandra-simeonova/drafts/content-guidelines.md

 ```

 * Parameters

-or properties of the Luigi configuration should be **bolded**.
+parameters or properties of the Luigi configuration should be **bolded**.
 For example:
 **loadingIndicator.enabled**

 * Filenames

-must also be written in code format.
+must be written in code format.
 For example: `basicConfiguration.js`

 * Folders and paths

 use code formatting for those.
 For example: `luigi/core/examples/luigi-sample-angular` folder

 ## Links